 How long does an unused helmet last for?

-If you have purchased a helmet, but never really used it, and it has just been sitting around in the garage for a few years, you are probably wondering if it is still usable.
-This is going to depend on a few things;
+If you have purchased a helmet, but never really used it, so it has just been sitting around in the garage for a few years, you are probably wondering if it is still usable.
+Whether it is usable or not is going to depend on a few things;

 - Has it been in contact with any chemicals, such as sunscreen etc.?

-- Has it been under pressure?
+- Has the helmet been stored under pressure?
 Have you stacked boxes or several layers of clothes on it while it has been in storage?

 - Is it older than 7 years?

-The UV light can deteriorate the outer shell, making it brittle and comprising the structural integrity of the foam.
-Similarly, any chemicals it may have been exposed to will also lead to deterioration of the helmet components.
+The UV rays can deteriorate the outer shell, making it brittle and comprising the structural integrity of the foam.
+Similarly, any chemicals it may have been exposed to will also lead to deterioration of the helmet.

 If the helmet has been under some weight for some time, gradual pressure cracks may form and weaken the strength of the foam.
-And if the helmet is getting on in age, it may not meet the most recent safety standards, and you will be missing out on the latest safety technology which works to help save your life.
+And if it is an older helmet, it may not meet the most recent safety standards.
+Additionally, you will be missing out on the latest safety technology which works to help save your life.

-But one thing everyone can agree on is that if a helmet has been in a crash, or dropped several times onto a hard surface, it needs to be replaced.
-Some companies understand that replacing every few years can be expensive and will help out in the replacement of a new helmet by providing subsidies when purchasing another helmet from them.
+But one thing everyone can agree on is that if a helmet has been in a crash, or dropped onto a hard surface, it needs to be replaced.
+However, replacing a helmet every few years can be expensive.
+Some companies will help out by giving you a discount when purchasing another helmet from them.

-Considering the amount of money you pay for a bike and the rest of the kit, a helmet is really not that much.
-Materials are being manufactured at a lower price as technology improves, allowing the price of helmets to stay relatively constant while the safety features of helmets steadily climb.
+Considering the amount of money you pay for a bike and the rest of the kit, the cost of a helmet is minor in comparison.
+Materials are being manufactured at a lower price as technology improves.
+This allows the price of helmets to stay relatively constant while the safety features of helmets steadily climb.

 A helmet is a good investment, so treat it well, and it will last much longer.
 Always replace a helmet after a crash, and make sure that it fits well.
-You do not want to be left wishing you had replaced your helmet after suffering from some head injury.
+You do not want to be left wishing you had replaced your helmet after suffering a head injury.

-If you are looking to purchase a new bike helmet, check out our buyers guide here.
+If you are looking to purchase a new mountain bike helmet, check out our buyers guide here.